 During Wilde’s criminal trials, even though most of his partners were in their teens, their ages were never much of an issue for the court.
 It was only their gender and social class that provoked outrage.
 A medical professional who examined Wilde in prison wrote in his report that the prisoner “practised the most disgusting and odious of criminal offences with others of his own sex and that too not with one or two individuals of a better station in life, but apparently with the most casual acquaintances of comparatively low social position.”

 Just as we can’t judge Wilde and his friends by modern standards, we can’t judge Spacey by the views of the past.
-Just in case there was any doubt, I’m taking a bold stand here and stating for the record that I am anti-child molestation.

 I think it does give pause, though, when you realize that there is an actual Wilde shrine in New York as Kevin Spacey heads off for the obligatory “treatment” as a necessary first step to try to shed his new-found pariah status and gain re-entry into society.